Szafa99/Bank/README.md

 # Bank
-A bank app developed as an academical project using QT quick
+A bank app using QT quick

 # App demo